 - Origin Story: Averted in the show itself, but was supposed to happen in either of the (now cancelled) TV specials.

-- Our Elves Are Better: Bella is referred to in-universe as an Elf Filly, and she has Pointy Ears to match.
+- Our Elves Are Different: Bella is referred to in-universe as an Elf Filly, and she has Pointy Ears to match.

 - Our Fairies Are Different: Very much different.
 Will in-universe is a Fairy Filly, which also explains his wings.